cmu-delphi/delphi-epidata/docs/api/covidcast-signals/indicator-combination.md

 * **Date of last change:** [3 June 2020](../covidcast_changelog.md#indicator-combination)
 * **Available for:** county, msa, state (see [geography coding docs](../covidcast_geography.md))

-This source provides signals which are statistical combinations of the other sources, calculated by Delphi.
+This source provides signals which are combinations of the other sources, calculated and/or composed by Delphi.
 It is not a primary data source.

+## Statistical combination signals

 * `nmf_day_doc_fbc_fbs_ght`: This signal uses a rank-1 approximation, from a nonnegative matrix factorization approach, to identify an underlying signal